cmu-sei/juneberry/README.md

 The [Juneberry Basic Tutorial](docs/tutorial.md) describes how to create a model, train the model, and run an experiment.

+## Configuring Juneberry

+The [Juneberry Configuraton Guide](docs/configuring.md) describes the various ways that Juneberry can be configurted.

 ## Known Warnings

 During normal use of Juneberry, you may encounter warning messages.
 The